jethromay/jethromay.com-old/README.md

 My personal website built with Gatsby, Node & React.

 While my project is open source, i encourage you not to copy or reuse the code in this repository.
-This repository exists to showcase what i have learnt during my career as a web developer.
+This repository exists to showcase what i have learnt during my career as a web developer with the hope that it will benefit others.

 ## Built With